xixiaofinland/afmt/README.md

 - "How to load a .afmt.toml file?"
 `afmt -c path_to_file`.
 You can refer to `afmt -h` for more help info.

+## 🤝 Contribution

+We greatly value contributions!
+You can help by [reporting issues](https://github.com/xixiaofinland/afmt/issues) or submitting
+PRs.

+### PR Contribution Guidelines

+Scenarios((e.g., new features, bug fixes) MUST be covered by new/updated unit tests, and `cargo test` passes.
+Refer to `.cls` and `.in` files in [./tests/static].

+Also, our [CI pipeline](.github/workflows/pr-ci-merge-main.yml) ensures high-quality contributions.

+It has these rules:

+1. Name your branch: `feature/what_ever_short_name`
+2. Use [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) for commit messages.
+3. Ensure code passes [rustfmt](https://github.com/rust-lang/rustfmt) and [clippy](https://github.com/rust-lang/rust-clippy).
+4. Run and pass all unit tests: `cargo test --all-features`
+5. Pass battle tests by running `afmt` on [popular Apex repos](./tests/battle_test/repos.txt).